systematic-uol/systematic-uol.github.io/docs/transdisciplinary-synthesis-strategy/problem-prioritisation.md

 - Progressing a stream of parallel and prioritised briefs (multiple problems tackling)
 - Targeting multiple system building blocks in each brief (linked problems and building blocks tackling)

-Read more about te framework and systemic problem prioritisation in the report below:
+Read more about the framework and systemic problem prioritisation in the report below:
 <br>
 :material-download: [Co-identifying and co-prioritising key challenges in MLTC systems - Liverpool - Stage 2 Report](){target="_blank"}